Spacecraft bus (James Webb Space Telescope): Gyroscopes

 There are two main traditional uses for gyroscopes in a spacecraft: to detect changes in orientation, and to actually change the orientation.

 JWST uses a type of gyroscope known as a hemispherical resonator gyroscope (HRG).
 This design has no bearings, rubbing parts, or flexible connections.
 This is not a traditional mechanical gyroscope; instead, an HRG has a quartz hemisphere that vibrates at its resonant frequency in a vacuum.
 Electrodes detect changes if the spacecraft moves to collect the desired information on orientation.

 The design is predicted to have a mean time before failure of 10 million hours.
 Gyroscopes failed on several occasions on the Hubble Space Telescope and had to be replaced several times.
 However, these were a different design called a gas-bearing gyroscope, which have certain benefits but experienced some long-term reliability issues.
 JWST will have six gyroscopes, but only two are required for pointing.
 JWST does not need as precise pointing because it has a Fine Steering Mirror that helps counter small motions of the telescope.

 The JWST telescope also has spinning reaction wheels, which can be adjusted to point the telescope without using propellant, as well as a set of small thrusters that can physically change the attitude of the telescope.

 The HRG are sensors that provide information, while the reaction wheels and thrusters are devices that physically change the orientation of the spacecraft.
 Together they work to keep the telescope in the right orbit and pointed in the desired direction.

 Integration

-The spacecraft bus is integrated into the whole JWST during construction.
+The spacecraft bus was integrated into the James Webb Space Telescope during construction.
 The spacecraft bus and the Sunshield segment are combined into what's called the Spacecraft Element, which is in turn combined with a combined structure of the Optical Telescope Element and Integrated Science Instrument Module called OTIS.
 That is the whole observatory, which is mounted to a cone which connects the JWST to the last stage of the Ariane 5 rocket.
 The spacecraft bus is where that cone connects to the rest of JWST.